 In the morning, rinse and drain.
 It's recommended that you leave the jar tilted downward at an angle so it can continue draining, but simply laying the jar on its side may work for people in dry climates.
 In any case, there must be some open space above the seeds so air can flow in through the mesh.
 Rinse and drain again in the middle of the day (optional) and once again at night (not optional).
 Success is somewhat dependent on the climate in your house; some people will get better results from keeping the sprout jar in a dark place (like a cupboard) and others won't need to do this.

 In the morning rinse it one last time and give it to the birds.
-Right before feeding you can add supplemental items if you want, such as chopped veggies or probiotics.
+Right before feeding you can add supplemental items if you want, such as chopped veggies.
 Total prep time: about 36 hours.
 Total time actually spent working on it: about three minutes.

 is the same as above, except that you put your sprouting seeds in the